matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 //   Olm should use the session that was most recently used, as described in the
 //   "Multiple Olm sessions" section)
 // - saveOlmSession: save a new Olm session
-// - getDeviceInfo: get information about a device.
-In particular, its
-//   curve25519 and ed25519 keys are needed
-// - saveInboundMegolmSession: save an inbound megolm session
 //
 // Note that due to the limited memory available to the JavaScript Olm bindings,
 // the Old and Megolm sessions should be stored in pickled form and unpickled